The-Mech-Minds/WRO26_Future-Engineers_TMM/README.md

      - Do not power a standard 5-6V servo directly from 7.4V unless that servo is explicitly rated for 2S/7.4V operation, use a regulated 5-6V BEC/buck converter instead.
      - The Pi, motor driver, and servo supply all share a common ground.
 Without this, GPIO signal levels become unreliable and the servo can behave erratically even when the logic is correct.
      - Always lift the driven wheels off the ground for first motor and steering test, before any floor testing.
+     - The Arduino Uno is powered over the same USB cable used for serial communication with the Pi.
+The servo's power (not signal) still comes from the 5-6V BEC/buck, not from the Arduino's own 5V pin, since the Arduino cannot supply enough current for a servo on its own.

 4. Wiring
    4.1 Power distribution